havenmoney/platform-clients/README.md

 Example code demonstrating the way to setup authentication and make API requests is in the file `golang/hello-world.go`

+## Getting started with Kotlin

+The Kotlin API lives in the folder kotlin/ and can be built with gradle.
+From that directory,
+* sudo apt-get install gradle OR  brew install gradle
+* gradle wrapper
+* ./gradlew run # run the example code in `dev.haven.client.example.HelloWorld`
+* ./gradlew jar # build the jar at `build/libs/haven-client-1.0.0.jar`

 ## Using this repository